benc-uk/kube-workshop/01-cluster/readme.md

   --verbose
 ```

-This should take around 5 minutes to complete, and creates a new AKS cluster with the following characteristics:
+This should take around 5 minutes to complete, and creates a new AKS cluster with the following
+characteristics:

 - Two small B-Series _Nodes_ in a single node pool. _Nodes_ are what your workloads will be running on.
-- Basic 'Kubenet' networking, which creates an Azure network and subnet etc for us.
-[See docs if you wish to learn more about this topic](https://docs.microsoft.com/azure/aks/operator-best-practices-network)
+- Basic 'Kubenet' networking, which creates an Azure network, subnet, etc. for us.
+[See docs if you wish to learn more about this topic.](https://docs.microsoft.com/azure/aks/operator-best-practices-network)
-- Local cluster admin account, with RBAC enabled, this means we don't need to worry about setting up users or assigning roles etc.
+- Local cluster admin account, with RBAC enabled, this means we don't need to worry about setting up
+  users or assigning roles etc.
-- AKS provide a wide range of 'turn key' addons, e.g. monitoring, AAD integration, auto-scaling, GitOps etc, however we'll not require for any of these enabled.
+- AKS provide a wide range of 'turn key' addons, e.g. monitoring, AAD integration, auto-scaling, GitOps
+  etc., however we'll not require for any of these enabled.

-The `az aks create` command has [MANY options](https://docs.microsoft.com/en-us/cli/azure/aks?view=azure-cli-latest#az-aks-create) however you shouldn't need to change or add any options, with some small exceptions:
+The `az aks create` command has [MANY options](https://docs.microsoft.com/en-us/cli/azure/aks?view=azure-cli-latest#az-aks-create)
+however you shouldn't need to change or add any options, with some small exceptions:

 - You many wish to skip the use of SSH keys with `--no-ssh-key` as they won't be needed.
-- Additionally you may wish to change the size or number of nodes, however this clearly has cost implications.
+- Additionally you may wish to change the size or number of nodes, however this clearly has cost
+  implications.

 ## 🔌 Connect to the Cluster